 Projects administered by the Research Center focus on research that can be applied to improve ADOT processes and products.
-Research projects address the full range of topics of interest to the department.
-Projects are funded by the FHWA State Planning and Research Program.
-Projects are managed by Research Center staff and conducted in partnership with the public and private sectors and university investigators under contract with ADOT.
-Research results are documented in reports that must adhere to the Research Center's Specifications for Preparing Research Reports.
-The reports are cataloged by the ADOT library and are available online.
-Any studies that involve the public's participation follow Title VI requirements as stipulated in ADOT's PIP and LEP Plan.
-For example a LEP Four-Factor Analysis is conducted to determine what languages the survey should be created in and or the type of interpreters that may be needed during the study.
+Projects are funded by the FHWA Federal Aid Division State Planning and Research, Subpart B (SPR-B) Program.
+Projects are managed by Research Center staff and conducted in partnership with public and private sectors and university investigators under contract with ADOT.
+Research results are documented in reports that must adhere to the Research Center's Style Guide.